Force Feeding

 To force feed your cat, you‘ll need to get either human baby food from the grocery store or blend cat food into a wet gruel.
 This makes it easy to use a feeding syringe as a delivery method.
 You’ll want to get a meat based type (like chicken or turkey), and make sure it doesn’t have garlic in the ingredient list.
 Check the calories when you get it…you want to try to find 100 calories per 2.5oz container or something equivalent.
 It doesn’t have to be exactly that, but the more calories the better.

-Weruva makes two kinds of healthy canned wet food that are great for syringe feeding and low in phosphorous.
+Weruva makes several kinds of healthy canned wet food that are great for syringe feeding and low in phosphorous.
 "Goody Stew Shoes" has chicken and salmon in gravy and is very liquidy.
 Just make sure you shake the can for a few seconds before opening.
-"Press Your Dinner" is a chicken paté in a hydrating purée, though I'd mix in a little extra water to help liquify it even more.
+"Press Your Dinner" and "BFF Play Paté Lovers Chicken Checkmate" are both a chicken paté, though I'd mix in a little extra water to help liquify it even more.

 Force Feeding Instructions